GreshamLab/Saaz_ScERG11CNV/README.md

 This Readme has been generated with the help of Github's inbuilt copilot.
 Most code was written by Saaz Sakrikar, Akriti Agarwal, or David Gresham.
-Codes written with the help of LLMs have a note within them.
+Codes written with the help of LLMs have a note indicating this.

 # ERG11 Copy Number Variant Evolution in *Saccharomyces cerevisiae*